clojure-emacs/cider/doc/running_tests.md

 function that takes the current namespace and returns the matching test namespace (which may be the same as the current namespace).

+* If your individual tests are not defined by `deftest` or `defspec`, CIDER will not recognize them when searching for a test at point in `cider-test-run-test`.
+You can customize the variable `cider-test-defining-forms` to add additional forms for CIDER to recognize as individual test definitions.

 * If you want to view the test report regardless of whether the tests have passed or failed: